 1004 E. Brady St., (414) 278-9334

 If we're talking small-town feel, low-key Regano's Roman Coin, long a fixture of Brady Street, has it in spades.
 Here's what you need to know about Roman Coin: It's dog-friendly and cash-only.
-And, if we're being honest, it doesn't take much cash to have a good time there.
+And it definitely doesn't take much cash to have a good time here.

 1837 N. Humboldt Ave., (414) 273-1665

 Like playing pool?
 This is your spot.
 If you've ever craved a Cheers-like experience in a neighborhood bar, Scaffidi's is an excellent place to make yourself a regular.
-With a great jukebox filled with classic rock, good people, and three pool tables that assure an opportunity for a hassle-free game, Scaffidi's is a place where you can go out, hang out, or hide out.
+It's simply a bar where you can go out, hang out or hide out.

 1734 N Franklin Pl., (414) 405-4656